devendrn/renderdragon-shaders/docs/shaders/start.md

 # RenderDragon Shaders

 ::: danger Incomplete Documentation!
-This documentation website is still in its early stage of development!
+This documentation website is still in its early stages of development!
 Please don't rely on any content provided here.
 :::

-Minecraft Bedrock does not officially support loading of third-party RenderDragon shaders.
+Minecraft Bedrock does not officially support loading third-party RenderDragon shaders.
 Please see the [installation guide](installation/start) for instructions on how to use/install these shaders.

 ## RenderDragon Shaders

-Curated list of shaders for RenderDragon.
+A curated list of shaders for RenderDragon.
 ### [🡪 Explore shaders](list/rd)

 ## Deferred Pipeline Shaders

-Curated list of shaders for deferred pipeline of RenderDragon.
+A curated list of shaders for the deferred pipeline of RenderDragon.
 To use these shaders, you must be on the latest Minecraft (beta).
 ### [🡪 Explore deferred shaders](list/deferred)